 Trevor Dann's Company is an award-winning UK-based independent producer creating quality audio for BBC and commercial radio and a number of corporate clients.
 We also offer a variety of training and consultancy services.

 Filming Martin Simpson in Stefan Sobell’s workshop for Radio 2’s Guitar Season

-Veteran Welsh surfers celebrate 50 years surfing in Langland.
-Our programme for BBC Wales May 26th
+Veteran Welsh surfers featured in Surfin’ Cymru for BBC Radio Wales

 Jane Garvey (R4) and Geoff Lloyd (Absolute) co-presented the Radio Review of 2013 for BBC Radio 5Live.
 It was our third annual programme for the network celebrating the highlights of the year and discussing the issues facing UK radio.